DoodlesEpic/BuildUp/README.md

 ## Frontend

-This is a frontend build in React with Redux Toolkit for state management and querying the backend API, more information is available on its own README.
+This is a frontend built in React with Redux Toolkit for state management and querying the backend API, more information is available on its own README.